 By Attila Zønn

-Lorenzo’s house was a little bungalow with two large bow windows and the front door recessed and centered between the windows.
+Lorenzo’s house was a little bungalow with two large bow windows and the front door recessed and centred between the windows.

 I rang the doorbell.